Charles Edwards (actor)

-Charles Peter Keep Edwards (born 1 October 1969) is an English actor with a career in theatre, TV, and film, most notable for playing Michael Gregson in Downton Abbey (2012–2013), Dr Alexander McDonald in The Terror (2018), Sir Martin Charteris in The Crown (2019-2020), and Lord Celebrimbor in The Lord of the Rings: The Rings of Power (2022).
+Charles Peter Keep Edwards (born 1 October 1969) is an English actor with a career in theatre, TV, and film.
+His roles include Michael Gregson in Downton Abbey (2012–2013), Alexander McDonald in The Terror (2018), Sir Martin Charteris in The Crown (2019–2020), and Celebrimbor in The Lord of the Rings: The Rings of Power (2022–2024).

 Early life

 Edwards was born 1 October 1969, in the town of Haslemere in Surrey, England, and grew up in Grayshott, Hampshire.

-He is the youngest of four sons of Sally Anne Lake Coghlan and Ronald Derek Keep Edwards.
+He is the youngest of four sons of stockbroker Ronald Derek Keep Edwards (1934–2024), and his first wife, Sally Anne Lake, daughter of rubber company executive Patrick Boyle Lake Coghlan, sometime chairman of Anglo-Asian Rubber Plantations Ltd.

 Education

 From an early age, Edwards attended Amesbury School in Hindhead, Surrey.
 Edwards was further educated at Winchester College, Hampshire, from 1983 to 1987, where he boarded in Moberly's house.
-His father, Ronald Edwards, also attended the College from 1948—1953 as did his older brother, Simon, who attended from 1974—1978.
+His father also attended the College from 1948 to 1953, as did his older brother, Simon, who attended from 1974 to 1978.
 Both father and sons boarded at the same House.

 Edwards went on to pursue acting at the Guildhall School of Music and Drama, from which he graduated in 1992.

 Career

 Theatre

-Edwards debut in acting was on stage as a gingerbread man in a play of Hansel and Gretel.
+Edwards' debut in acting was on stage as a gingerbread man in a play of Hansel and Gretel.
 Edwards' first professional theatre engagement was in Blithe Spirit at age 24.
 Since then he has appeared in many shows such as The Duchess of Malfi, Hay Fever, Private Lives and The Apple Cart.

-Edwards received acclaim for his Broadway debut performance as Richard Hannay in the 2005 play of The 39 Steps, in the first London production in 2006, and in the first US productions in 2007 (Boston) and 2008 (New York City).
+Edwards received acclaim for his Broadway debut performance as Richard Hannay in the 2005 play of The 39 Steps, in the first London production in 2006, and in the first US productions in 2007 (Boston) and in New York City in 2008.
 He is the only actor from the London production to transfer to the US productions.
 Edwards concluded his run in the play on 6 July 2008.